 Carolyne also served on the Portland Police Bureau’s Equity Leadership Council, a committee that aimed to improve equitable practices and policies within the Bureau, where she assisted with equity and privilege training of officers and command staff.
 Additionally, for seven years, she was a co-instructor for Safety-Zone, a personal safety program for adults with developmental disabilities.
 During her employment with the Police Bureau Carolyne received training on: diversity, equity and privilege; communication styles; conflict resolution and de-escalation; commercial exploitation of children (CSEC); sextortion; domestic and intimate partner violence; dating violence; trauma; sexual assault; harassment and stalking.
 She has worked with people with disabilities, adults and children; engaging men and boys in ending violence.

-Since 2012, Carolyne has served as a member of the Oregon Sexual Assault Task force.
-She is the Co-chair of the Men’s Engagement Committee and a member of the Steering and Prevention and Education Committees.
+Carolyne served as a member of the Oregon Sexual Assault Task force (2012-2018).
+She was the Co-chair of the Men’s Engagement Committee and a member of the Steering and Prevention and Education Committees.
 The task force seeks to facilitate cross-discipline collaboration and to cultivate victim-centered approaches to sexual assault primary prevention, victim advocacy, medical forensic care, criminal prosecution and sex offender management and treatment.
-It brings together over a hundred members from across Oregon, all of whom are working in their various capacities to end sexual violence.

 Teaching has always been Carolyne’s passion.
 In 2014 she was asked to co-facilitate parent education classes for Multnomah County Family Court Services.
 These classes are for parents and caregivers whose families are experiencing separation and divorce and are are focused on providing information on the impact of conflict on children.
 She also serves on Core and the Facilitation Team for the Portland chapter of SURJ, (Showing up for Racial Justice) and is passionate about ending systematic oppression.